The Satoshi Overhang: Why the Bear Case is Bounded

-A structural observation connects this comparative-cost argument to the economics of trust law.
-Modern trust and estate practice exists to address the principal-agent problem that arises when a settlor cannot personally execute a multi-decade preference-consistent program after death.
-The trustee is an agent of the settlor, and the apparatus of trust law (fiduciary duty, accounting requirements, beneficiary standing) aligns the agent's behavior with the settlor's ex ante preferences.
-The cryptographic primitives described here change the character of that problem: a timelock, a quorum of shardholders bound only to a mechanical reconstruction rule, or a programmed destruction instruction does not involve an agent who must be incentivized or monitored.
-The settlor's preferences are encoded directly into the mechanism that executes them.
-The agency relationship is not merely reduced in cost; to the extent the primitive is well-designed, it is absent.
-This is a stronger substitution for the profile developed in Section 4 than conventional cost-minimization reasoning alone suggests.
+A structural point connects this to the economics of trust law.
+Modern trust and estate practice exists to handle the principal-agent problem that arises when a settlor cannot personally carry out a multi-decade, preference-consistent plan after death.
+The trustee is the settlor's agent, and the apparatus of trust law, fiduciary duty, accounting, beneficiary standing, aligns the agent with the settlor's prior wishes.
+The cryptographic tools change the problem: a timelock, a quorum of shardholders bound only to a mechanical reconstruction rule, or a programmed destruction instruction involves no agent to incentivize or monitor.
+The settlor's preferences are written straight into the mechanism that carries them out.
+The agency problem is not merely cheaper to manage; if the mechanism is well designed, the discretionary part is sharply reduced, though shardholders, heirs, and custodians can remain quasi-agents at the edges.
+That is a stronger reason to substitute than ordinary cost-minimization alone suggests.

-One tax-law consequence is worth noting.
-Under U.S. Internal Revenue Code Section 1014, property held at death receives a stepped-up basis equal to its fair market value at death (26 U.S.C. § 1014; IRS Publication 551).
-Claiming the step-up, however, requires reporting the coins as part of the estate, which compromises the pseudonymity the profile has protected for sixteen years.
-A holder whose observable preferences place pseudonymity and supply discipline above tax optimization would decline the step-up, and the bequest to heirs becomes the preservation of the holder's participation in the bitcoin project rather than the coins as a consumable asset.
+One tax point is worth noting.
+Under U.S. Internal Revenue Code Section 1014, property held at death gets a stepped-up basis equal to its fair market value at death (26 U.S.C. § 1014; IRS Publication 551).
+But claiming the step-up means reporting the coins as part of the estate, which breaks the pseudonymity the profile has protected for sixteen years.
+A holder who places pseudonymity and supply discipline above tax savings would forgo the step-up, and the bequest to heirs becomes the holder's continued participation in bitcoin rather than the coins as a spendable asset.

 \hypertarget{market-implications}{